IumoInfinium/1brcpy/README.md

     - `-o` is the output file name
     - `-r` is the number of records in the file to be created

 - Calculation of measurement file can be done using

     ```python calc_avg_df.py -f m_1_000_000.txt -t 2```

     - `-f` is the input file name
     - `-t` is the number of times is test has to be done (limited 5 for now)

+### learnings

+(what i learned)

+- multiprocessing and multi-threading
+- polars (dang it's fast)
+- mmap, anonymous memory
+- Python's GIL is a pain